Thursday, June 21, 2012

 But you know, you know, you know...

-A couple on a stroll begin to approach me on the path my boys were on that will lead them right passed my pavilion.
-I wipe the tears from my eyes and look down directly at my iPhone rudely ignoring them as they go by.
-My peripheral vision witnesses them move away from me and I glance up.
+A couple on a stroll began to approach me on the path my boys were on that would lead them right past my pavilion.
+I wipe the tears from my eyes and look down directly at my iPhone, rudely ignoring them as they go by.
+My peripheral vision witnesses them move away from me, and I glance up.
 My boys are standing at the foot of a tree.
-Nico is on one side, Christopher is on the other.
+Nico is on one side, and Christopher is on the other.

 ...I wanted